 The required conditions of nursing homes are carefully codified in Virginia Code § 32.1-127.
 This law sets universal expectations for the expertise of staff at medical care facilities.
 All staff members must be trained in patient care and required reporting of incidents.

 Additionally, the law requires that a medical doctor be available in person or remotely at all times.
-Physicians might not be on staff, but they must be easily accessible for patient needs by telephone.
+Physicians might not be on staff, but they ativan online order must be easily accessible for patient needs by telephone.

 Virginia Code § 18.2-369 prohibits the abuse or neglect of incapacitated adults.
 When healthcare workers or aides physically or mentally abuse patients, or fail to disclose instances of abuse, they do so in violation of this statute.